© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Manor Farm moat is a scheduled monument protected by Historic England under reference 1006390.
 View the official record →

-Manor Farm moat is a medieval earthwork monument located in Nottinghamshire, England.
+Manor Farm moat is a medieval earthwork monument situated in Nottinghamshire, consisting of a substantial water-filled or seasonally wet ditch that once surrounded a domestic settlement.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006390.

 Manor Farm moat is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006390.